testAccountopenbsd/InterviewQuestion/README.md

 # InterviewQuestion
 Example ansible problem

-The question given was an ansible playbook that would do the following:
+The question given was an ansible playbook that would do the following(assuming red hat based linux):
 1. Create a group "users777"
 2. Allows said group sudo access without a password (please don't use this!)
 3. Installs nmap